Lesie-23/Olist-Ecommerce-Analytics/README.md

 ### Logistics & Operations

 The overall on-time delivery rate is 90.44%, but delivery performance varies considerably across states.
 For example, RJ has an 11.63% late-delivery rate compared with 4.36% in SP despite comparable order volumes.
-Freight costs also vary substantially across states, highlighting differences in delivery performance and logistics costs.
+Freight costs also vary substantially across seller states.
 <img width="1371" height="763" alt="Logistics   Operations page" src="https://github.com/user-attachments/assets/6a775721-a00b-45c4-a702-c941f60b2ff5" />